Pulling a Patient Up in Bed

 Think of ways you can decrease friction to make this move more comfortable for the patient and to reduce the stress on your back.
 It is easier to slide a patient up in bed by using a draw-sheet and 2 people.

 Put the head of the bed down and adjust the top of the bed to waist- or hip-level of the shorter person.

 Grasp the draw-sheet, pointing one foot in the direction you’re moving the patient.

 Lean in the direction of the move, using your legs and body weight.

-On the count of three, lift and pull the patient up.
+On the count of 3, lift and pull the patient up.
 Repeat this step as many times as needed to position the patient.
+Lift with your legs.

 Also, patients can bend their knees, push down with their feet, and pull up with a trapeze (a device overhead) to help.

 Putting a pillow under your patients’ feet helps them push down, making it easier for you to pull them up.